Guide

 Why Permits Matter to Insurance Agents

-Insurance is a reactive business by default.
-You wait for someone to call you when they buy a house, start a business, or have a life event.
-Building permit data flips that model.
-It tells you which properties are changing right now, before the owners think about calling their agent.
+Insurance is often reactive by default.
+You wait for someone to call when they buy a house, start a business, renovate, or have another life event.
+Building permit data gives you a public-record signal that a property may be changing right now.

-There are three specific reasons permit data creates insurance opportunities:
+There are three specific reasons permit data can create useful policy-review prompts:

 2. Increased replacement cost after renovation